Billy Manuel: Barnet

 Manuel dropped back down to the Third Division to sign for Barnet prior to the beginning of the 1997–98 season.
 He made 38 appearances and scored one goal before being released at the end of the 1998–99 season.

 Non-League football

 Manuel dropped into non-League football in 1999 and signed for Southern League First Division East club Folkestone Invicta and helped the club to promotion to the Premier Division in his first season.
-He was released as part of a cost-cutting exercise in December 2000.
+He also served as the club's assistant manager.
+Manuel was released as part of a cost-cutting exercise in December 2000.
 He moved on to play for Horsham, Grays Athletic, Tonbridge Angels, Bromley, Windsor & Eton, Waltham Forest and Metrogas before retiring in 2005.

-Management career

-While a player at Folkestone Invicta, Manuel was also the club's assistant manager.

 Personal life

-After his retirement from football, Manuel spent a period living in the USA before returning to his native Hackney to run a pub.
+After his retirement from football, Manuel spent a period living in the USA, before returning to his native Hackney to run a pub.
 He later worked in refurbishments.